lukbek/supla-pushover/README.md

 You can test your value on [`crontab-generator`](https://crontab.guru/#*_*_*_*_*) website but remeber that default cron format does not support seconds.
 Minimum cron value is minute so you need to know that if you set in `crontab-generator` a value `* * * * *` you should add an aditional seconds mark in front of it before using it in supla-pushover expression.
 You can assign seconds mark just like a minute mark.

+# SUPLA channel support

+This software for one supports only all kind of sensors and relays.
+It is not supporting electricity meters for now.
+But I will add them in near future.

+Humidity and temperature sensors has two values (temp and humidity).
+In order to use them you need use `field index` in `%channel_I_N%` template.
+Temperature value is on 0 index, humidity is 1 so if you want to use humidity condition you need to define like `%channel_1_12` where `12` is an channel id and `1` is an humidity value field index (0 - temp, 1 - humidity).

 # Support

 Feel free to ask on forum.supla.org for this software and report issues on github.